Reading time: Just over 4 minutes

 - Use visual clues to keep your goals visible: I enter my monthly and weekly goals into my electronic planner so I see them every time I look at it.
 But you can also use other systems.
 For example, you might want a large wall calendar on which you put an X through days where you’ve achieved your goals.
 Of you can use the paperclip method, where you place a stack of paperclips on one side of your desk and then move them to the other when you’ve achieved your goal.

 - Anticipate trouble: We don’t always get to travel from A to B in a straight line.
 Be mentally prepared for obstacles that may appear in your way.
 If you’re easily distracted, for example, then figure out a time and a place to write that keeps distraction to a minimum.
-(If email is the problem, turn it off or go write in a coffee shop.)
-If you feel blocked, do a mindmap or start your writing with Write or Die.
+(If email is the problem, turn it off or go write in a park.)
+If you feel blocked, do a mindmap.
 If you’re constantly lured away by the unholy trinity of Facebook, Twitter and Instagram, then consider getting a program like Self-Control (Mac) or Freedom (PC) that will block you from these apps.

 - Analyze your successes and problems: It’s not enough to simply state your goals and develop a plan for achieving them.
 You also need to constantly evaluate whether what you’re doing is working.
 Analyzing what went right and what went wrong after you’ve finished your day will give you enough perspective to make tweaks that will help.

 - Have an accountability system or partner: If you set goals and don’t share them with anyone, it’s no big deal if you fail to achieve them.
 This reality is why so many athletes have coaches or training partners.
 Writing is no different.
-You can set up your own personal accountability system with a friend, or you could consider joining my five-year-old accountability program Get It Done.
-More information and application form here.
+You can set up your own personal accountability system with a friend, or you could consider joining my six-year-old accountability program Get It Done.
+More information here.

 - Reward yourself: Some writers I know pay themselves $2/day for writing.
 This is kind of an in-joke — the money isn’t serious, but the exchange is.
 It says that they value what they’re doing and intend to be paid something for it.
 Alternatively, you could buy yourself a latte or an iTunes song.
 Something small but concrete is an excellent payment for working towards any goal.

 Achieving goals isn’t as hard as you might think, but it does require thought and planning.
 It’s a bit like going on holiday.
-Most people don’t end up in Paris by accident; getting there requires some serious organizing.
+Most people don’t end up on vacation by accident; getting there requires some serious organizing.
 Similarly, you won’t achieve your writing goals unless you make a plan to achieve them.

 How do you achieve your writing goals?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by Feb.
-28/19 will be put in a draw for a copy of the bestselling novel Asymmetry by Lisa Halliday.
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below. .
+And congratulations to 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
-See here to learn how to post as a guest.
+See here to learn how to post as a guest., the winner of this month’s book prize, for a July 21/20 comment on my blog.
+(Please send me your email address, Rebecca!)
+Anyone who comments on today’s post (or any others) by Aug.
+31/20 will be put in a draw for a digital copy of my first book,